matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 and implementing robust monitoring and alerting.
 Additionally, using Cloud Load Balancing for distributing traffic across instances in multiple regions and designing applications to be stateless where possible can enhance resilience.

-9) Describe IP ranges in VPCs and how they relate to subnets.
+9) Describe IP ranges in VPCs and how they relate to subnets?
 Answer: IP ranges in VPCs are defined when you create a VPC or subnet, specifying the IP address range available for use by resources within that network.
 Each subnet within a VPC must have a unique IP range that does not overlap with other subnets within the same VPC.
 This structure allows for efficient IP address management, preventing conflicts and